 - 1980 India: Social structure and much more.
 If we will talk about the nature of Srinivas writing it is believed to be interdisciplinary.

-- Social changes are occurring from the evolution of society but when we talk about Indian society there are certain social changes which have gained much popularity.
+- Social changes are occurring from the evolution of society but when we talk about Indian society there are certain social changes that have gained much popularity.
 Concepts like Sanskritization, Westernization, and Secularization etc are an example of social changes.

 - Sanskritization is as the process in Hinduism in which the low caste Hindu person or group tries to acquire values, ideologies, and rituals of higher caste Hindu.
 Westernization in India when the culture of West is gaining more importance than the culture of India.
 Indian people borrowing the culture of West is said to be the process of Westernization.